Island Bay: Shorland Park

 Shorland Park is a small public park at Island Bay Beach.
-The playground includes a mock wooden ship and is a favourite for children's birthday parties.
+The playground was extensively upgraded in 2021 and 2022, reopening on 4 March 2022.

-Shorland Park contains a Band Rotunda near the waterfront (built in 1930).
+Shorland Park contains a band rotunda built in 1930.
 Plaques record the 152 local soldiers who died in World War I and World War II, and the loss of American submarines and their crew in the Pacific.
 In the 1930s, local brass bands and the Salvation Army frequently played in the rotunda.
 The rotunda is now used for occasional concerts, notably during the annual Island Bay Festival.

 Tapu Te Ranga Marae

-Situated in 50 acre of replanted native forest on a hill near Rhine Street, Tapu Te Ranga Marae is a living Marae and was the home of Bruce Stewart.
+Situated in 50 acre of replanted native forest on a hill near Rhine Street, Tapu Te Ranga Marae was a living marae and the home of Bruce Stewart.
 The 2500 sqm wooden house extended over ten levels, and was built with recycled materials.

-The marae was built by Stewart over a few years between 1977 to 1983.
+The marae was built by Stewart over a few years between 1977 and 1983.
 At 12:30am on 9 June 2019, the marae suffered a devastating fire and was subsequently destroyed.
+There are plans to rebuild the marae in the same site.

 Taputeranga Marine Reserve

-The waters surrounding Island Bay are under the protection of the Department of Conservation since the creation of the 854 hectare Taputeranga Marine Reserve in 2006.
+The waters surrounding Island Bay have been under the protection of the Department of Conservation since the creation of the 854 hectare Taputeranga Marine Reserve in 2006.
 The reserve is home to kelp forests, octopuses, blue cod and banded wrasse.
 Dolphins and whales also frequent the area.
 A 200m 'snorkel trail' within the reserve starts and finishes in Island Bay.

 Tapu Te Ranga Motu (the Island)

-Tapu Te Ranga Motu, the island in the middle of the bay, once served as a refuge of local Māori.
+Tapu Te Ranga Motu, the island in the middle of the bay, once served as a refuge for local Māori.
 Tamairanga, the wife of the Ngati Ira chief Whanake, escaped to the island with her children during a battle that forced the tribe from Wellington Harbour.